-When is General Prayer Day ?
+When is General Prayer Day in Denmark?

 Store Bededag, also known as Great Prayer Day or General Prayer Day, is a special Danish festival celebrated on the fourth Friday after Easter Sunday.